udesly-adapter/university/docs/wordpress/04 - CMS/02 - collection-lists.md

 This query is specific to WooCommerce and can be used in any page of Webflow.
 This query has no equivalent in Webflow, since actually the cross-sells are manually selected product by product in WooCommerce, and are based on the products that your user actually have inside the Cart.

-To show Cross sells product you just have to create a list of products in Webflow and add the following attribute on the collection list wrapper:
+To show Cross sells products you just have to create a list of products in Webflow and add the following attribute on the collection list wrapper:

 <custom-attribute name="query-name" value="cross-sells"></custom-attribute>